jisong-an/mtDNA_mosaicism/Data processing/README.md

 # Data processing
-This directory contains scripts for making data frames of variant sets and variant classification
+This directory contains scripts for making a data frame of variant sets and classifying variants